braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview/phone_number_acquisition.md

 6. When your phone number is ready in Infobip, go to your Braze dashboard -> **Technology Partners** -> **WhatsApp** and select **Begin integration** or **Add WhatsApp Business Account**, whichever shows up, to trigger the [embedded sign up workflow]({{site.baseurl}}/user_guide/message_building_by_channel/whatsapp/overview/embedded_signup/).<br><br> In the **Add a phone number for WhatsApp** step, select **Text message** for how you'd like to verify your phone number.<br><br>![Section with the options to verify your phone number through text message or a phone call.][9]<br><br>

-7. Check Infobip’s [analyze logs](https://www.infobip.com/docs/analyze/analyze-logs) in their customer portal for the verification code, then enter the verification code and complete setup.
+7. Check Infobip’s [analyze logs](https://www.infobip.com/docs/analyze/analyze-logs) in their customer portal for the verification code, which could take a few minutes to appear, then enter the verification code and complete setup.